 The Paralympic Movement must use its global position and influence, together with its events and activities, to challenge the stigma attached to disability, empower social transformation and make for a more inclusive society for all.

-I’mPOSSIBLE is a global Paralympic education programme, developed by the Agitos Foundation, to spread the Paralympic values and the vision of the Paralympic Movement to young people throughout the world.
+I’mPOSSIBLE is a global Paralympic education programme, developed by the IPC to spread the Paralympic values and the vision of the Paralympic Movement to young people throughout the world.
 The programme is designed for teachers to use with learners aged 6-18.
 It provides a range of easy-to-use lesson ideas introducing learners to inclusion through the Paralympic values, Para sports and the inspirational achievements of Para athletes from around the world.
 I’mPOSSIBLE is also taken into consideration the Paralympic education for a host country of next Olympic and Paralympic Games.

-I’mPOSSIBLE may also contribute to achieving the United Nations’ Sustainable Development Goal, not only the Goal 4 “Quality Education” but can be an impactful tool to achieve all the SDGs.
+I’mPOSSIBLE aims also contribute to achieving the United Nations’ Sustainable Development Goal, not only the Goal 4 “Quality Education” but can be an impactful tool to achieve all the SDGs.
 It is also one of key factors to actualise the United Nations Convention on the Rights of Persons with Disabilities.